mrichar1/clipster/README.md

   -c, --clipboard       Query, or write STDIN to, the CLIPBOARD clipboard.
   -d, --daemon          Launch the daemon.
   -s, --select          Launch the clipboard history selection window.
-  -o, --output          Output N lines of history (See -n).
+  -o, --output          Output last selection from history.
+(See -n).
   -n NUMBER, --number NUMBER
                         Number of lines to output: defaults to 1 (See -o).
   -0, --nul             Use NUL character as output delimiter.
+  -i, --ignore          Instruct daemon to ignore next update to clipboard.
 ```